 Osaka’s most famous attraction is the monumental Osaka Castle.
 Originally built in the 16th century it was demolished at the end of the 19th Century and what we see today is a relatively modern reconstruction.
 The park around the castle is worth visiting, especially when considering there are virtually no other parks in the entire city.
 Osaka’s look is a bit scary: towers, towers and more towers with just a few pre-war buildings left.
 One of our favorite things to do in Osaka is a visit to the Nakanoshima Island where some of these masterpieces are located: Osaka City Central Public Hall, Osaka Prefectural Nakanoshima Library, the Bank of Japan Osaka Branch and the cool ultra-modern National Museum of Art.

 On our way to Himeji we noticed just how densely populated Japan is.
 It took us about an hour to get there from Osaka station and the whole journey was within an urban sprawl.
 An overwhelming 100 kilometers of concrete!
 The main reason we went there was of course to visit the famous Himeji Castle, but we wanted to get to know the city as well.
 So we walked about its covered streets and then hopped on a bike for further exploration.
 There were tons of tourists around the castle, but we were practically alone elsewhere in the city.

-Himeji Castle will blow your mind: all of Japan’s sophistication in one place.
+Himeji Castle will blow your mind: it’s one of Japan’s coolest places.
 The most distinguished among many Japanese castles is also one of the few completely authentic ones.
 Eitan was completely taken by the place, according to him the nicest castle in the entire world.
 Although originally built in the 14th Century as a simple fortification it was elevated to its current shape in the 17th Century.
 The monumentality of the castle is the result of its vertical composition and the use of stone.
 But the castle structure is mostly wooden.
 That’s why its interior feels rather cozy and intimate.
 A beautiful garden surrounds the palace.
 Don’t forget to check the other pavilions within the compound.

 Mount Koya (Koya-san)